isomerpages/psd-publicservice/_what-we-do/One Purpose Many Possibilities/Overview.md

 <p>Whether your passion lies in education, supporting families, keeping Singapore
-safe, or addressing climate change, we have a role for you.&nbsp;Job rotation and attachment opportunities are available to ensure you have the opportunity to experience a variety of roles.</p>
+safe, or addressing climate change, we have a role for you.&nbsp;Job rotation and attachment opportunities are available to ensure you have the opportunity to grow and experience a variety of roles.</p>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="/what-we-do/build-our-environment/" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Placeholder image" src="https://placehold.co/600x400"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Build Our Environment</div><div class="isomer-card-link">Learn more</div></div></a>
 <a rel="noopener noreferrer nofollow" href="/what-we-do/grow-our-economy" class="isomer-card">